PREVENTING HARASSMENT, BULLYING, INTIMIDATION AND VIOLENCE AT WORK AND STUDY

 Most people who have experienced harassment need to speak to someone on a confidential basis before they make a decision about how to proceed.
 Trust in this confidentiality is crucial if people are to feel able to make this first step in resolving the issue.
 The Code of Practice makes it clear that a decision to break confidentiality will only be made when those involved with handling the harassment complaint believe there to be an unacceptable risk to the complainant, another person or to the University itself and only after consultation with the individual concerned.
 However, it is always possible to consult the Equal Opportunities Adviser on a confidential basis without naming the individual concerned.

 When an individual approaches a Manager or other Contact or adviser with a complaint of harassment it is important to show care and discretion with the information received.
 In most circumstances the manager/ adviser would not speak to anyone about the allegations without the individual’s permission but they should also be clear about the limitations of that confidentiality agreement.
 In other words, if the manager/ adviser felt that the reported behaviour presented a threat to the safety and welfare of this or other individuals they would need to seek further guidance from a more senior member of staff.
-If such a threat were serious it should be reported to the Chief Operating Officer and to Security.
+If such a threat were serious it should be reported to the Chief of Operations and Estates and to Security.

 Support and Routes to Solutions